DWTechs/efficient-git/content/save.md

 Note that you only need to do this if your current work is sufficiently started since the last commit you have pushed and the current state is not mature enough for a proper intermediary conventional commit.

-**If you can commit properly just do it and push.** This is by far the simplest way to backup your work.
+**If you can commit properly just do it and push.** This is the simplest way to backup your work.

 ## Step 1: Save your work